2001 Tiananmen Square self-immolation incident: Impact on Falun Gong's resistance

 The self-immolation necessitated a change in tactics for Falun Gong.
 Tiananmen Square had been "permanently contaminated" as a venue for protest, according to journalist Ethan Gutmann, and Falun Gong's daily demonstrations in Beijing nearly ceased altogether.
 According to Human Rights Watch, practitioners may have concluded "the protests had outlived their usefulness for demonstrating Chinese abuses or for informing an overseas audience of Falungong's harmlessness."
 Diaspora practitioners living overseas focused their attentions on getting the word out about the treatment of practitioners by the Chinese government, issuing reports to the United Nations and human rights organisations, staging public marches and hunger strikes outside of China, and documenting human rights abuses on websites.
 Within China, practitioners used mass mailings and handed out literature to "spread the truth" and counter the government's allegations against them.
 In an August 2001 press release, the US-based Falun Dafa Information Center noted this shift in strategy, and said that Chinese practitioners "sometimes also manage to post large posters and banners in major thoroughfares.
 They even set up loudspeakers on rooftops or trees around labour camps and in densely populated areas to broadcast news about the human rights abuses."

-In 2002, Falun Gong practitioners in Changchun successfully broadcast the two film on Chinese state television, accusing the authorities of staging the self-immolation, interrupting scheduled programming for 50 minutes.
+In 2002, Falun Gong practitioners in Changchun successfully broadcast the two films on Chinese state television, accusing the authorities of staging the self-immolation, interrupting scheduled programming for 50 minutes.
 Liu Chengjun, a Falun Gong practitioner who hacked into the satellite feed, was arrested and sentenced to prison, where he died 21 months later, allegedly tortured to death.
 The remaining five individuals behind the television hijacking were also imprisoned, and all have reportedly died or been tortured to death in custody.